Linuxander/linuxander/README.md

 ### Hi, I'm Alexander!

 Coding is what I do for a living.
 Seeing the team and customers benefit from my contributions is deeply satisfying.
-Although cloud technologies are complex by nature, they solve major pain points within our projects.
+Cloud technologies are complex by nature but solve major pain points within our projects.
 Using my 17 years of experience, I quickly identify these scenarios to implement the best available solutions, ensuring we stay on track.

 - 👔 I am on a mission to find a job opportunity with a company that values experience, continuous learning, and dedication.
 - 🚀 Every day I am refining my technical skills in either Web Development, RESTful API, CI/CD, or Infrastructure-as-Code.